-Investment by the Trust is undertaken through an investment custodial account.
-Through December 31, 2013, the Trust has contributed a cumulative total of approximately \$83 million into the investment custodial account, all of which has been invested using purchase allocations targeting 60% to equities and 40% to fixed income investments.
-In addition, accumulated distributions from the Trust's investments were invested in accordance with the Trust's strategy.
-All investments are in open-ended mutual funds.
+Investment by the Trust is undertaken through investment custodial accounts.
+Through December 31, 2014, the Trust's cumulative contributions of \$112.4 million along with accumulated distributions have been invested in accordance with the Trust's strategy.
+All investments are in open-ended mutual funds and money market funds.